ValeLang/Vale/docs/HigherTypingPass.md

 We could bake that behavior into the solver later if we want, but for now this preprocessing works nicely.

+## Conclusion

 **We'll go with C.**

 Possible future improvements:

  * If there's a type that we still can't figure out, perhaps try default assuming it's a Coord.
  * Maybe combine KindTemplataType and CoordTemplataType, or perhaps equivalently, only deal with CoordTemplataType in the solvers... and a coord might have a list of modifiers to it, possibly none.

+Note from later: What if, when we see a type from the outside, just assume it's a kind.
+Or rather, a kind generic, since everything's a generic.
+So if we have a `Moo<X Ref>` and we see a `Moo<Blah<int>>` still assume that Blah is a kind generic.

 # Must Forward Declare Before Rules Evaluated (MFDBRE)